Repatriation: Bringing a Loved One's Body Back to the UK | NAFD Funeral Directory

 2. Notify your travel insurer.
 If the deceased had travel insurance, contact the insurer's emergency line immediately.
 Many policies include repatriation cover, but the insurer will usually need to authorise arrangements in advance.
 Acting quickly is essential — insurers may not reimburse costs already incurred without their prior approval.

 3. Contact a UK funeral director with repatriation experience.
 This is one of the most important calls you can make.
-A specialist funeral director can liaise directly with overseas funeral homes, authorities, and airlines on your behalf, handling paperwork in languages you may not speak and ensuring all legal requirements are met. /find-a-funeral-director/
+A specialist funeral director can liaise directly with overseas funeral homes, authorities, and airlines on your behalf, handling paperwork in languages you may not speak and ensuring all legal requirements are met.
+Find an NAFD funeral director with repatriation experience

 4. Register the death locally.
 In most countries, a death must be registered with the local civil authorities before any arrangements can be made.
 The local death certificate will be a foundational document for everything that follows.
 The British Embassy or consulate can help guide you through this process in the relevant country.